-The Accessible Information Standard is an NHS England initiative that tells organizations how to ensure that disabled patients and their carers receive information in formats that they can understand, as well as receiving appropriate support to help them to communicate.
+The Accessible Information Standard is an NHS England initiative that tells organisations how to ensure that disabled patients and their carers receive information in formats that they can understand, as well as receiving appropriate support to help them to communicate.
 Such formats could include large print, braille or easy-read documents.

-A disabled person is defined as “Persons with disabilities include those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.”
+Persons with disabilities are defined; as those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.

 The Standard is intended to benefit people who have information and/or communication needs relating to a disability or sensory loss.
 This includes people who:

 -Have a learning disability

 -Have hearing and/or visual loss

-Have communication difficulties following a stroke (such as aphasia (read a full definition of this term)) or brain injury
+-Have communication difficulties following a stroke (such as aphasia (read a full definition of this term) or brain injury.

 The Standard includes support for patients and service users, and for their parents and carers.